+Editor’s note: the semantics description of Average Slice Packet Loss to be further checked based on potential LS from SA5.

 Regarding the semantic description of packet loss per S-NSSAI, we previously sent the LS (R3-253816) [2] to SA5 in the last meeting.
 RAN3 would like to further inquire whether it is feasible to specify the above Packet Loss Rate metrics with a per-DRB per-UE granularity at the UL and DL levels at the PDCP layer, which can also be aggregated to reflect a per-UE Packet Loss Rate metric.
 If SA5 confirms that Packet Loss Rate metrics at the per-DRB per-UE level can be specified and informs RAN3, then packet loss at the slice level (UL/DL) can also be derived through aggregation of these per-DRB metrics, using a method consistent with the UE throughput aggregation.